Columbia Roybal Center Behavioral RCT Award Program

 Overview

-Applicants are strongly encouraged to follow the experimental medicine approach to intervention development promoted by the Science of Behavior Change.
+Applicants must demonstrate how they will follow the mechanism-driven approach to intervention development promoted by the Science of Behavior Change (https://commonfund.nih.gov/behaviorchange).
 This involves testing the effect of the intervention not only on the target health behavior (e.g., medication adherence or physical activity), but also on the proximal mechanism that explains how the intervention works (e.g., reducing fear of recurrent cardiovascular events).
+Applicants are also expected to explain how the current trial will help advance the intervention along the NIH Stage Model and what the next step in intervention development will be if they are successful.

-Early-stage studies that are assessing the feasibility of novel behavioral interventions are welcomed, as are later-stage studies that assess efficacy or effectiveness.
+Early-stage studies that are limited to assessing the feasibility of behavioral interventions (i.e., Stage I on the NIH Stage Model) are not eligible.
 (See NIH Stage Model for nomenclature onstage of behavioral intervention development.)

 Award Amount